FAIMS/burial-mounds-web/README.md

 ### Installing Jekyll

-Please refer to [Jekyll offical documentation](https://jekyllrb.com/docs/installation/) for instructions to install Jekyll on your system.
+Please refer to [Jekyll official documentation](https://jekyllrb.com/docs/installation/) for instructions to install Jekyll on your system.

 If you are using a Windows system, please refer to the page regarding installing [Jekyll on Windows](https://jekyllrb.com/docs/installation/windows/).

 #### Running Jekyll Locally

-Assuming jekyll is installed, to see your website locally, open up the terminal at the root of the folder of the project.
+Assuming Jekyll is installed, to see your website locally, open up the terminal at the root of the folder of the project.
 Type in the following command then press enter

 ```bash
 bundle exec jekyll serve --config _config.yml,_config_dev.yml